NIVANorge/pyniva/README.md

 Time series data is stored in designated time series database(s) and the actual data can be accessed through `tsb` service.

+`pyniva` exposes/includes URLs to public and internal `tsb` endpoints.
+* PUB\_SIGNAL (public endpoint for time series data)
+* TSB\_HOST (internal  endpoint for time series data)

 The `tsb` API is intended for interactive use, visualization, data "dril in" and merging of asynchronous-heterogenous time series data.
 Including merging of data on GPS tracks.
-This means that the typical use of the API is _not_ to downlaod all avaliable raw data (which can be huge), instead the user will query and fetches aggregated data for a given time interval (typically 1000 or less data-ponts pr. time series).
+This means that the typical use of the API is _not_ to downlaod all avaliable raw data (which can be huge), instead the user will query and fetches aggregated data for a given time interval (sefault is approximately 1000 data-ponts pr. time series).

-Also note that for time series the API support interactive use and visualization by doing server side  aggregating of the data (including aggregation of data on (asynchronous) GPS tracks).
-This means that the consumer should avoid using the API to download all raw data for client side aggregation etc.
+The default number of data points can be overridden by setting the `n` or `dt` parameter in the query. `dt=0` returns raw data (not reccomended for large datasets).

-Using the `pyniva` library you can access and query data through `TimeSeries` objects (or subclasses).
+Using the `pyniva` library you can access and query data through `TimeSeries` class (or subclasses) or `TimeSeries` instances.
 This allows direct access to the data while hiding the details of the underlying `tsb` service.
 When querying through `pyniva` data is returned as time indexed [Pandas](https://pandas.pydata.org/) which is convenient for further